Everything you need to know about Yusaku Maezawa, SpaceX's first moon passenger

-On Monday, SpaceX revealed the mystery passenger who would be taking the first private flight to the moon.
+SpaceX on Monday revealed the mystery passenger who will take the first private flight to the moon.
 His name is Yusaku Maezawa.
 You may not have heard of him before, but if SpaceX has its way, you're going to be hearing as much about him as Neil Armstrong.

 So who is he?